OCVL/F-Cell/README.md

 How these stages work are governed by json-based configuration files that allow you to run the code on your data's particular filename, video, and metadata format.
 It also allows you to specify the parameters used during the processing and analysis steps, for your specific scientific problem.

-### Configuration file format:
+### Configuration files:
 The configuration file uses a json file format.
-At the moment, its creation is manual, though we will be developing a GUI tool for easy creation/updating of parameters in the coming months.
+At the moment, its creation is manual, though we will be developing a GUI tool for easy creation/updating of parameters in the coming months. **Note: Examples can be found in the config_files directory.**

 The base format of the configuration json has the following structure: